shopware/docs/adr/rule/2021-11-02-preparing-data-for-rule-evaluation.md

 # 2021-11-02 - Preparing data for rule evaluation

+{% hint style="info" %}
+This document represents an architecture decision record (ADR) and has been mirrored from the ADR section in our Shopware 6 repository.
+You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/rule/2021-11-02-preparing-data-for-rule-evaluation.md)
+{% endhint %}

 ## Context

 When we are creating new `Rule` definitions, we need to consider how we are retrieving the data necessary for the evaluation.